freeCodeCamp/guide/src/pages/redux/redux-thunk/index.md

 ---
 ## Redux Thunk

-Redux Thunk is middleware that allows you to return functions, rather than just actions, within Redux<sup>1</sup>.
+Redux Thunk is middleware that allows you to return functions, rather than just actions, within Redux.
 This allows for delayed actions, including working with promises.

 ```
 const INCREMENT_COUNTER = 'INCREMENT_COUNTER';